aws/aws-advanced-jdbc-wrapper/examples/SpringWildflyExample/README.md

 }
 ```

-Please note that the sample code inside the AWS JDBC Driver project will use the dependency `implementation(project(":aws-advanced-jdbc-wrapper"))` instead of `implementation("software.amazon.jdbc:aws-advanced-jdbc-wrapper:latest")` as seen above.
+Please note that the sample code inside the AWS Advanced JDBC Wrapper project will use the dependency `implementation(project(":aws-advanced-jdbc-wrapper"))` instead of `implementation("software.amazon.jdbc:aws-advanced-jdbc-wrapper:latest")` as seen above.

 ## Step 3: Configure Wildfly
 > Note: for simplicity, this repository does not contain the entire wildfly application, and instead only contains the modified files.

 Download the Wildfly 26.1.1 Servlet-Only Distribution from the [Wildfly website](https://www.wildfly.org/downloads/).
-In the Wildfly `standalone/configuration/standalone.xml` file, configure the AWS Advanced JDBC Driver as your datasource by adding the following to the `<datasources>` section.
+In the Wildfly `standalone/configuration/standalone.xml` file, configure the AWS Advanced JDBC Wrapper as your datasource by adding the following to the `<datasources>` section.

 ```xml
 <datasource jndi-name="java:jboss/datasources/AWSWrapper" pool-name="AWSWrapper" enabled="true" use-java-context="true" statistics-enabled="${wildfly.datasources.statistics-enabled:${wildfly.statistics-enabled:false}}">